PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

-Which is used like this;
+Which is used like this:

 ```{.d}
 module usingBasicTree1;